tek256/rs/README.md

 If powershell gives you an error saying `cmdlet` not found, then run the following command: `$env:PATHEXT += ";.py"`.
 This will allow powershell to run python scripts as executables.

 The script will combine all data passed as arguments into combined.json

+If you want to configure the script manually, look for `CONFIGURATION` in the source code (parse.py)!